caseycesari/RepData_PeerAssessment2/Analysis.md

   select(BGN_DATE, EVTYPE, FATALITIES, INJURIES, PROPDMG, PROPDMGEXP, CROPDMG, CROPDMGEXP)
 ```

-According to NOAA, there are three eras of [event type encoding methodologies](http://www.ncdc.noaa.gov/stormevents/details.jsp?type=eventtype).
-To make sure we are only comparing data that was recorded in the same way, we'll only analyze data from 1996 and forward; when event types were encoded in 48 distinct categories.
+According to NOAA, there are three eras of [event type reporting methodologies](http://www.ncdc.noaa.gov/stormevents/details.jsp?type=eventtype).
+To make sure we are only comparing data that was reported in the same way, we'll only analyze data from 1996 and forward; when event types were encoded in 48 distinct categories.

 ```r